 The Legal Sector

 Throughout any case that lawyers, barristers and solicitors work on, there are large amounts of personal and sensitive information necessary for them to use.
 Not only do lawyers need access to the information, they also often have to be responsible for holding and storing that information until the case is finished.
-The data within the documents held by such professionals can often be open to theft, especially if the information within the documents is important to an ongoing case that is being covered by the media.
+The data within the documents held by professionals within the legal sector can often be open to theft, especially if the information within the documents is important to an ongoing case that is being covered by the media.

 Solicitors are also in possession of sensitive data on a regular basis, including corporate data when seeing through a commercial transaction with their client.
 They should ensure that all of the data is fully protected whilst in their possession, and any leak of information would lead to an information management disaster, not to mention the damaging of any trust between them and their client.